Matir/blog/_posts/2016-02-18-hacker-summer-camp-planning-guide.md

   everything around.
 (This can be somewhat mitigated if you have a friend staying there.)
 - **(Pro)** It's fun to meet random people from the con around the hotel.
+- **(Pro)** Usually, DEF CON sets up "DEF CON TV" to the rooms in the DEF CON hotels, which will live stream the talks, so if there's one you really want to see but the room is slammed, you can watch it from your room.
+(Or you can hang out with some new friends, drink a couple of beers, and watch talks from your room.)
 - **(Con)** Everywhere at the hotel will be busy.
 Everywhere.
 Every bar, restaurant, and shop, will be slammed at all hours.
 Seriously.